 Carolyn also recommends doing more visits with them at the shelter before bringing them home.
 Building a sense of trust and familiarity while they’re still at the shelter will go a long way once you’re back home.

 Healthy means happy

 Find yourself a good vet to keep your fur kid in good health and get cost-effective comprehensive pet insurance.
 Why?
-Pet insurance can alleviate the costs of vet visits, hospitalisation, accidents, prescribed medication and other fundamentals.
+Pet insurance can alleviate the costs of non-routine vet visits, hospitalisation, accidents, prescribed medication and other fundamentals.